Sanglorian/orcus/Orcus Rulebook - current.md

 * The summoned monster’s level is equal to the level of the power that summoned it.

 * The summoned monster’s maximum HP (and starting HP each time it is summoned) will be specified.
-* Your summoned monster uses your Armor Class, Fortitude, Reflex and Will defenses.
+* Your summoned monster uses your Armor Class, Fortitude, Reflex, and Will defenses.
 * A summoner can dismiss their summon with a swift action.
-Otherwise it disappears after five minutes or at the end of the encounter.
+Otherwise it disappears after five minutes.
 * When your summoned monster drops to 0 hit points, it disappears, leaving behind no physical form.
 You lose one recovery or, if not able to lose a recovery, take damage equal to your recovery value.

 ### Teleportation